wrappid/test-wrappid-package/ATTRIBUTIONS.md

 ## ATTRIBUTIONS
-This file lists the third-party libraries, frameworks, and other components used in the components repository,<br />along with their respective licenses. <br />It is important to comply with the licensing terms of these components when using the code. <br />
+This file lists the third-party libraries, frameworks, and other components used in the test-wrappid-package repository,<br />along with their respective licenses. <br />It is important to comply with the licensing terms of these components when using the code. <br />
 <details>
   <summary>@aashutoshrathi/word-wrap@1.2.6</summary>